levitation-opensource/bioblue/README.md

 So far we have measured the performance of LLM-s in four benchmarks (sustainability, single-objective homeostasis, and multi-objective homeostasis, multi-objective balancing of unbounded objectives), in each for 10 trials, each trial consisting of 100 steps where the message history was preserved and fit into the context window.

+The complementary goods benchmark and multi-agent resource sharing benchmark are planned but not yet implemented.

 Our results indicate that the tested language models failed in most scenarios.
 The only successful scenario was single-objective homeostasis, which had rare hiccups.